 Below are four examples of patients with parathyroid disease who were diagnosed and treated at the CENTER for Advanced Parathyroid Surgery.
 You can see that each patient presented HPT with unique symptoms and lab results.
 A parathyroid disease expert like Dr. Babak Larian is needed in these cases to properly diagnose patients, especially with the “non-textbook” presentations of the disease.

 Case Study 1

-This patient had symptoms for a long time, but was very busy with work and did not have a workup suggested by his doctors for the kidney stones.
-His symptoms became severe enough to force him to go to the emergency room where he had the proper tests done to diagnoses him with hyperparathyroidism.
+This patient had HPT symptoms for a long time but was busy with work and did not have a workup suggested by his doctors for his kidney stones.
+His symptoms became severe enough to force him to go to the emergency room where he had the proper tests done to diagnose him with HPT.
 He was hydrated and kept in the hospital until his kidney function returned to normal.

 Case Study 2

 This patient was seen by multiple specialists, but because her calcium was not deemed to be very high, she did not have osteoporosis on the bone density scan (DEXA), and displayed signs of osteopenia (precursor to osteoporosis), she was advised to wait and see if the disease would progress.
 Over the years, her calcium numbers never elevated beyond 10.4, but her symptoms became worse, and her bone density showed further thinning of the bones but not yet at the level required for an osteoporosis diagnosis.
 She did not qualify for parathyroid surgery based on the national guidelines even though she was unable to work.
 She had had a previous negative ultrasound.
 At the CENTER, she was advised to undergo a Sestamibi single-photon emission computed tomography (SPECT) scan that showed the location of the abnormal parathyroid gland.